melisaozdoyuran2001/Castle-Odyssey/README.md

 ## Game Overview

 Cave Odyssey is an action-packed adventure game that follows our hero's journey into the depths of mysterious caves.
-Each level is a new adventure, from icy caverns and lava-filled dungeons to bioluminescent abysses and lush subterranean jungles.
+Each level is a new adventure in the cave!

 ## Getting Started
 To play Cave Odyssey, clone the repository and run it on your local machine.